ryanmcfarland/file-tk-downloader/README.md

 # file-downloader - simple tkinter project - In Development

-Just a simple GUI to try out tkinter.
+Just a simple GUI to try and test out tkinter.
 It uses the request module under the covers to download a file and save it as a file in a directory specified by the user.

 If the directory doesn't exist, the program creates it.